fauna/graphql-workshop/content/building/querying data/index.md

   alt="adding indexes"
 >}}

 That’s all for this section.
-In the next section, you will implement Create Delete and Update stores.
-You will also do a deep dive into custom resolvers and Fauna Query Language (FQL).
+In the next section, you implement *Create* *Delete* and *Update* stores.
+You also do a deep dive into custom resolvers and Fauna Query Language (FQL).